didierfranc/autoroute.js/README.md

 ## Example

-You can now get queries, example with : `/hello?name=Didier`
+You can now get queries directly from `this` operator, example with : `/hello?name=Didier`

 ```html
 <body>